andcut/snakecult-site/content/posts/snakecult-solves-sapient-paradox.md

 1. Renfrew, C. "Solving the 'Sapient Paradox.'" *BioScience* 58 (2), 2008.
 2. Wynn, T. & Coolidge, F. "Behavioral Modernity in Retrospect." *Current Anthropology* 51, 2010.
 3. German Archaeological Institute.
-"Why did it have to be snakes? – Tepe Telegrams," 2016. [oai_citation:0‡dainst.blog](https://www.dainst.blog/the-tepe-telegrams/2016/04/23/why-did-it-have-to-be-snakes/)
+"Why did it have to be snakes? – Tepe Telegrams," 2016. [^oai1]
-4. Coulson, D. "Offerings to a Stone Snake Provide the Earliest Evidence of Religion." *Scientific American*, 2006. [oai_citation:1‡Scientific American](https://www.scientificamerican.com/article/offerings-to-a-stone-snak/)
+4. Coulson, D. "Offerings to a Stone Snake Provide the Earliest Evidence of Religion." *Scientific American*, 2006. [^oai2]
-5. Cutler, A. "The Snake Cult of Consciousness." *Vectors of Mind*, 2023. [oai_citation:2‡Vectors of Mind](https://www.vectorsofmind.com/p/the-snake-cult-of-consciousness)
+5. Cutler, A. "The Snake Cult of Consciousness." *Vectors of Mind*, 2023. [^oai3]
 6. Renfrew, C.; Frith, C.; Malafouris, L. "Neuroscience, evolution and the sapient paradox." *Phil.
 Trans.
 R. Soc.
-B* 363, 2008. [oai_citation:3‡Royal Society Publishing](https://royalsocietypublishing.org/doi/abs/10.1098/rstb.2008.0010)
+B* 363, 2008. [^oai4]
-7. Iriki, A.; Suzuki, H.; Tanaka, S.; Vieira, R. B. V. "The Sapient Paradox and the Great Journey." *Psychologia*, 2021. [oai_citation:4‡J-STAGE](https://www.jstage.jst.go.jp/article/psysoc/advpub/0/advpub_2021-B017/_pdf)
+7. Iriki, A.; Suzuki, H.; Tanaka, S.; Vieira, R. B. V. "The Sapient Paradox and the Great Journey." *Psychologia*, 2021. [^oai5]
 8. Harvey, A. "Snake Toxins and the Nervous System." *Nature Reviews Neuroscience* 4, 2001.
 9. National Geographic.
 "The Birth of Religion." *Nat.
 Geo.
 Mag.*, June 2011.
 10. Tepe Telegrams Archive.
-"A Tale of Snakes and Birds: Göbekli Tepe Pillar 56," 2016. [oai_citation:5‡dainst.blog](https://www.dainst.blog/the-tepe-telegrams/2016/12/12/of-snakes-and-birds-goebekli-tepe-pillar-56/)
+"A Tale of Snakes and Birds: Göbekli Tepe Pillar 56," 2016. [^oai6]